-Patricia Frolander, 78, walked into the Rapid City, S.D., Regional Airport in April with a ticket to St. George, Utah.
+Patricia Frolander, 78, walked into the Rapid City, South Dakota, Regional Airport last year with a ticket to St. George, Utah.
 She was on her way to visit a dear friend — but never got there.
-“After a year of isolation in my small town in northeast Wyoming, I was ready to travel,” she recalls.
-But an airline employee broke the bad news: Her $398 ticket was for a nonexistent flight.
+An airline employee broke the bad news: Her $398 ticket was for a nonexistent flight.

 "I booked my trip through a travel agency website that looked legitimate,” Frolander says.
-The only red flag: fine print on page 5 of her ticket saying she couldn't contest the reservation once purchased.
+The only red flag: fine print on Page 5 of her ticket saying she couldn't contest the reservation once purchased.
 “When my granddaughter checked online, she traced the website to a travel agency with a very bad history with the Better Business Bureau,” Frolander says.
-Her credit card company investigated and has agreed to refund her money.
+Her credit card company investigated and agreed to refund her money.

 1. Free or rock-bottom deals